-The first herb to initiate me into the secret world of magic and herbal medicine was the Elder tree (Sambucus nigra).
+The first herb that captured my imagination and my taste buds was the Elder tree (Sambucus nigra).
 I was twelve years old, and it was the first summer at my grandparents new home in rural Ontario.
-My grandfather called me out to the backyard to meet him behind the garden house, near the bayou of the lake.
+My grandfather called me out to the backyard to meet him near the bayou of the lake.
 There, growing elegantly amidst wild grasses was an old Elder tree.
-Before my grandfather even told me what this herb is used for traditionally in his native home of Germany, I was in love.
-I was in love with the slender bark, soft leaves, and deep black berries.
-This was the first time I was consciously aware of a plant communicating to me.
-I knew, just knew exactly what my grandfather was going to share: "Traditionally, the flowers are used to cool a fever and the aches of arthritis" he said.
-"The berries make the most delicious cough syrup, it fills up that empty place inside that makes you vulnerable to sickness: it'll stop a cold in it’s tracks if you take it when you're tired.
+Before my grandfather even told me this was a medicinal herb used traditionally in his native home of Germany, I was in love.
+I was in love with the slender bark, soft leaves, and deep purple-black berries.
+In its presence, I grew quiet and felt myself drift into what I now know is plant communion consciousness.
+This was the first time I was was aware of a plant communicating with me.
+I knew the essence of what my grandfather was about to share: "Traditionally, the flowers are used to cool a fever and the aches of arthritis" he said.
+"The berries make the most delicious cough syrup, it fills up that empty place inside that makes you vulnerable to sickness: it'll stop a cold in its tracks if you take it when you're tired.
 Just don't cut the tree down, or the Hydemoder will come and get you."
 The Hydemoder is a Fairy that is said to live in the wood of this tree, some say preparing to guide the beloved dead to the other side of the veil.

 An old German name for the Elder tree is Holunder, which is said to refer to the ancient Earth Goddess called by the same name.
 Tree worship was common all over Europe, and the Elder tree was said to be sacred to the people and their Gods.
 The Fairy that lived within her bark was said to be the protectress of the tree, and cutting the Elder down would anger Her.
 Planting an Elder near one's home was considered protective as the Fairy would watch over those who planted the tree.
 Plus, the home dwellers could benefit from the medicine of the tree's flowers and berries, gathering them to quell a fever, ease arthritic pain, respiratory illnesses, fatigue from prolonged sickness, and increase overall resistance if immunity was compromised.
 Here are some Elderberries that my grandmother harvested and mailed to me last summer from the very same Elder tree I met over two decades ago.
 When I opened the package, I was deeply moved.
 I love that she knew the significance of this tree for me.
 Here they are:

-I use elderberry extracts for the treatment and prevention of ear infections (taken orally, not administered in the ear) and herpes.
+I also use Elderberry extracts for the treatment and prevention of ear infections (taken orally, not administered in the ear) and herpes virus.
 I use it to support children's immune systems at the onset of chicken pox and respiratory illness.
-While I haven't used it for eye health in my clinic, elderberry is reputed to strengthen the eyes.
+While I haven't used it for eye health in my clinic, Elderberry is reputed to strengthen the eyes.
 This seems logical given how the berries are rich in flavonoids.

-Flavonoids act as anti-inflammatories, reducing swelling, pain, and general discomfort.
-Flavonoids also tighten tone, and strengthen blood vessels and capillaries.
-The beauty of elderberry is that they are not an immune stimulant, it’s a modulator, which make this plant such a gem for those with auto-immune diseases (Lupus, HIV, Rheumatoid Arthritis etc) as these individuals cannot take immune stimulants.
+Flavonoids have an anti-inflammatory action, reducing swelling, pain, and general discomfort.
+Flavonoids also strengthen blood vessels and capillaries.
+The beauty of Elderberry is that it is not an immune stimulant, but rather a modulator, which make this plant safe for those with auto-immune diseases (these individuals must avoid immune stimulants).

-Elderberries can be used as teas, tincture, elixir, in cough syrup, and as an oxymel (see recipe below).
+Elderberries can be used in teas, tincture, elixir, cough syrup, and made into an oxymel (see recipe below).
 An oxymel is a mixture of herbs soaked in a combination of honey and vinegar.
 This is a great alternative for adults or children who want to avoid alcohol.
 The added benefit of preparing an oxymel is it makes for a great method of delivery for those who forget to take tinctures or who find teas to much a hassle - just pour the oxymel all over everything you eat!
 It's delicious, easy to assemble, and relatively inexpensive to make.
-If you want to try your hand at making a cough syrup, check out my recipe here.

 apple cider vinegar